REDSHOT98/CleanSweep/CONTRIBUTING.md

 ## How to Contribute

 The best way to contribute is by getting involved in the discussion.
-All feature proposals and bug reports should start as a GitLab Issue.
+All feature proposals and bug reports should start as a GitHub Issue.

--   **Found a Bug?** [Open a Bug Report](https://gitlab.com/LoopOtto/cleansweep/-/issues/new?issue[title]=%5BBUG%5D%20&issuable_template=bug).
+-   **Found a Bug?** [Open a Bug Report](https://github.com/LoopOtto/cleansweep/issues/new?template=bug_report.md&title=%5BBUG%5D%20).
 Please be as detailed as possible, including your device model, Android version, and steps to reproduce the issue.
--   **Have a Feature Idea?** [Propose a New Feature](https://gitlab.com/LoopOtto/cleansweep/-/issues/new?issue[title]=%5BFEAT%5D%20&issuable_template=feature).
+-   **Have a Feature Idea?** [Propose a New Feature](https://github.com/LoopOtto/cleansweep/issues/new?template=feature_request.md&title=%5BFEAT%5D%20).
 Explain the problem you're trying to solve and how your proposed feature would address it.

 Please search the existing issues before creating a new one to avoid duplicates.